We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 I’ve had times when I don’t feel driven to grow my business.
 I used to push myself during these times, but no longer.

 The drive always returns.
-When I don’t have a lot of energy, it just means I need to take time off, and relax.
+When I don’t have a lot of energy, it just means I need to take time off, and relax, in whatever way is practical for me.

 Here’s a short video on how I went from misery to doing what I love: